 Sheryl Burgstahler, co-PI ofAccessComputing, is the founder and director of the DO-IT Center at the UW.
 Her teaching and research focus on the successful transition of students with disabilities to college and careers and on the application of universal design to technology, learning activities, physical spaces, and student services in educational settings.

-Terrill Thompson is the technology accessibility specialist with DO-IT at the UW.
+Terrill Thompson is the manager of the IT Accessibility Team at the UW.
 He promotes information technology (IT) accessibility by developing resources, delivering lectures and workshops, providing consultation to a wide variety of constituents, and conducting research.